 You have to take an incredible overnight sleeper train trip across central India to get to Bandhavgarh from Nagpur, and so I arrived at the Nature Heritage Resort, well-rested and keen to get tiger chasing.
-Wildlife Trails UK had booked me a mix of safaris to two of the four regions that you are allowed to visit because all have different landscapes and would give me the best chance to see tigers in various backdrops.
-Nature Heritage is a comfortable resort with fantastic service from the friendly and helpful staff always ready to serve you a deserved Kingfisher beer.
-I settled into my well furnished, air-conditioned room and checked all the equipment.
-On the first trip we had four photographers in the jeep which proved a bit of a tight squeeze, but after chatting to the resort management they changed the arrangement, and we never had more than three after that.
+Wildlife Trails UK booked me a mix of safaris to two of the four regions that you are allowed to visit because all have different landscapes and would give me the best chance to see tigers in various backdrops.
+Nature Heritage is a comfortable resort with fantastic service from the friendly and helpful staff, always ready to serve you a deserved Kingfisher beer.
+I settled into my well-furnished, air-conditioned room and checked all the equipment.
+On the first trip, we had four photographers in the jeep, which proved a bit of a tight squeeze, but after chatting to the resort management, they changed the arrangement, and we never had more than three after that.

 Meeting the legend – B2

-The first two safaris yielded no Tiger sightings, but we got to see a lot of its prey species and magnificent park landscapes.
-There are a lot more water holes in Bandhavgarh than in Tadoba, and so your chances are better during the heat of the day.
-The first sighting came on the second day when we caught up with B2, a legendary dominant male that has featured in many documentaries done in Bandhavgarh.
-He is looking a little old and weary but gave the 20 or so jeeps a great show as he lay in the shade.
-Over the next four days, I had great sightings in both zones, although Tala, was the most productive zone for me this trip.
+The first two safaris yielded no Tiger sightings, but we got to see a lot of its prey species and enjoyed the magnificent park landscapes.
+There are a lot more water holes in Bandhavgarh than in Tadoba, and your chances are better during the heat of the day.
+The first sighting came on the second day when we caught up with B2, a legendary dominant male that has been featured in many documentaries done in Bandhavgarh.
+He was looking a little old and weary but gave the 20 or so jeeps a great show as he lay in the shade.
+Over the next four days, I had great sightings in both zones, although Tala was the most productive zone for me on this trip.

 Gaurs and Serpent Eagles

-I finally got close up photos of the Crested serpent eagle as they seem a lot more tolerant of jeeps than in Tadoba.
-I loved the way wherever they went they got mobbed by some or other angry bird species.
+I finally got some close-up photos of the Crested Serpent Eagle, as they seemed a lot more tolerant of jeeps than in Tadoba.
+I loved the way wherever they went, they got mobbed by some or other angry bird species.
 We sat and watched a Red-wattled Lapwing dive-bomb an eagle on the ground near a waterhole for a few minutes before the big raptor retreated to a nearby tree.